Dionisia Talangpaz: The house built on rock

 Haunted by these words and observing his brethren's growing sympathy toward the two sisters, the irascible prior went through a remarkable metamorphosis.
 From being their ruthless antagonist, he became their staunch supporter.
 Soon he sent word to them to come to the convent, where he did receive them with great warmth and respect, promising to help them from now on with their interrupted plans for a beaterio.

 Using his resources and those of the convent and the other friars together with the contributions of lay benefactors, the prior ordered the construction of a new and bigger house made of wood for the sisters and their future companions.
 It was located on the same site on the church hill as their first house.
 He had it enclosed with a fence of brick and stone for their greater security and solitude.
 As soon as the building was finished, he had the sisters called to transfer again to the sanctified site under the auspices of the Recollects.
 The latter assured them of support in exchange for their taking charge of the cleaning and washing of the sacred vestments and linen in the shrine of Our lady, a task they were only too happy to accept.

 This heart warming turn of events occurred in 1728.
-Fray Andres de San Fulgencio, OAR, the new prior of san Sebastian Convent compiled the rules and regulations of the beaterio, entitled "Formula y Metodo de gobierno para Nuestras Beatas Agustinas de San Sebastian".
-These were based on the rules of the Third Order with a collection of prayers and meditations for seven canonical hours. the first superior of the beaterio was Mother Dionicia de santa maria, the elder of the two founders.
+Andres de San Fulgencio, the new prior of San Sebastian Convent compiled the rules and regulations of the beaterio, entitled "Formula y Metodo de gobierno para Nuestras Beatas Agustinas de San Sebastian".
+These were based on the rules of the Third Order with a collection of prayers and meditations for seven canonical hours. the first superior of the beaterio was Dionicia de Santa Maria, the elder of the two founders.